-Deadlines: The admissions process for the 16- credit certificate is rolling.
+Deadlines: The admissions process for the 16-credit certificate is rolling.
 Applications are processed and reviewed for admission as they are received.
-Although you may apply at any time, the recommended deadlines chart below*.
+Although you may apply at any time, recommended deadlines are shown in the chart below.*

 Submitting a complete application by the recommended deadline will ensure that a final decision is made prior to the start of classes for that term.
 If you apply after the recommended deadline, there may not be enough time to review your application for the term for which you applied.
 In this case, you will be notified and your application will be reviewed for the following term.
 If your application will be reviewed for the following term, you may still register for certificate courses for the current term and transfer the classes in to your program once accepted.

 |Summer 1||April 1|

 |Summer 2||April 1|

 *Please note: The Creative Educational Leadership program only allows a Fall Semester start, as it runs on a cohort model once per academic year.

 - Statement of Qualifications and Objectives: In 200–400 words, describe your qualifications for the program, your interest in the certificate program, and how the certificate program will assist you with your professional goals.

 - Résumé: Your résumé should contain a summary of relevant job experience and education.
 You may also include relevant activities, awards, and interests.
 There is no résumé format that Boston University School of Education recommends.